-Home repairs are things you do in your home to keep it in good condition.
-Home improvements, on the other hand, are things you do to your home to increase its value.
+Home repairs and home improvements are two distinct activities that are often confused.
+Home repairs are activities done to keep a property in good condition, while home improvements are activities done to increase the value of a property.
 Home repair is not intended to improve a property, but to make parts last longer.
-An improvement is an expense for restoration where the objective is to return a fallen in disrepair to its working condition so that it looks like new.
+An improvement is an expense for restoration that returns a property to its working condition and makes it look like new.